GiovanniMet/nagios-nrpe-server/README.md

 Nagios NRPE Server Config
 =========

+NOTE: this is a fork of: https://github.com/jloh/nagios-nrpe-server i will add support for raid check script and try to fix the problem if a centos server use selinux, for other use the original project.

 [![GitHub version](https://badge.fury.io/gh/jloh%2Fnagios-nrpe-server.svg)](http://badge.fury.io/gh/jloh%2Fnagios-nrpe-server) [![CircleCI](https://circleci.com/gh/jloh/nagios-nrpe-server.svg?style=svg)](https://circleci.com/gh/jloh/nagios-nrpe-server)

 An Ansible role to handle the installation and rollout of the Nagios NRPE Daemon.